 I have a confession to make: I used to like Elena Gilbert.
 But that affection has long since died.
 I’m not sure where it started, but my dislike of her shifted into full-blown hatred last season, when her vampire emotions amplified that nasty little habit she has of making everything about her, all the time.
 True, the Salvatore brothers have always made everything “all about Elena,” but when SHE makes it “all about Elena,” that’s when I start having a problem with it.

-The thing about INTPs is that when we like someone, we purposefully ignore all their faults.
+The thing about ENFPs is when we like someone, we purposefully ignore all their faults.
 Once our trust in them is violated or they go one step too far, that nice, cushion-y barrier of “protective ignorance” comes down, leaving all their faults visible to us in blazing neon lights.
 Back when I used to like Elena, I took her behavior as externally-focused and excused it as “caring about her friends.”
 But in retrospect, without my cushion-y barrier up, I’ve come to realize she’s been selfish from the beginning.

 My moment of clarity happened when Elena decided to kill off an Original.
 See, when you kill an Original, everyone in that Original’s line of descendants dies.
 That means if someone figured out how to kill Klaus, Katherine, Damon, Stefan, and precious Elena would all die.
 To save one person, because “I can’t lose anyone else,” and to fulfill Jeremy’s hunter’s mark so that SHE could get the cure, Elena killed an Original and by proxy, thousands of vampires—good and evil, without pausing to consider that somewhere out there may have been a girl just like her, in love with a “good” vampire who woke up the next morning to find him dead.